AirPods Pro announced: noise cancelling comes to Apple's true wireless earbuds

 - Here's what we think of Apple Arcade

 New AirPods were of course revealed earlier this year, but the upgrade was a minor one, focusing on faster pairing among a few other tweaks.
-This new generation is a more considerable upgrade.
+This new generation is a more considerable upgrade – which may sting for those that earlier splashed the cash on the stepping-stone sequel.